immutabl3/act/README.md

 import act from '@immutabl3/act';
 import fluid from '@immutabl3/fluid';

+// creating a curried animation
+// by not passing the component
+// to act
 const animation = act({
   state: { x: 0 },
   open(props, state) {